-Crocosmia are summer blooming bulbs with exotic, brightly-colored flowers on wiry, arching stems.
-The buds open one-by-one from the bottom up and are magnets for hummingbirds.
-Crocosmia are native to eastern Africa.
-They are related to gladiolas and have similar sword-like foliage.
+Crocosmia are summer blooming bulbs with sword-like foliage and brightly-colored flowers on wiry, arching stems.
+The buds open one-by-one from the bottom up and the tubular flowers are magnets for hummingbirds.
+Crocosmia are indigenous to eastern Africa and are related to gladiolas.

 It’s easy to see the difference in quality when you compare two crocosmia plants side by side.
 After being harvested, crocosmia bulbs (corms) are graded by size.
 Large corms like ours on the left, grow into big plants that will give you a more beautiful display of foliage and flowers than smaller-sized bulbs (shown on the right).

-SHADE AND SUN: Crocosmia will grow in partial shade, but the plants are stronger and produce more flowers when they are grown full sun.
+Shade and Sun: Crocosmia will grow in partial shade, but the plants will be stronger and produce more flowers in full sun.

-ZONE: All crocosmias are winter hardy in zones 6-9.
-Some species, including Lucifer, are reliably hardy in zones 4 and 5.
+Zone: Crocosmias are winter hardy in zones 6-9.
+The bright red cultivar 'Lucifer' will survive winters in zones 4 and 5.
 If you are concerned about hardiness, treat crocosmia as you would gladiolus.
 Dig the bulbs up after the first light frost and store them indoors for winter.
 Reference the USDA hardiness zone map HERE.

 Loosen the soil 6” deep and then dig an 8” diameter planting hole that is 3 to 4” deep.

-Crocosmia often takes a year or two to get established.
-Once it has settle in, it will become a robust plant that gets larger each year.
+Crocosmia often takes a year or two to get established, eventually becoming a robust plant that gradually increases in size.

 The foliage reaches its full height (3-4 feet) before the flower stalks appear.
 Flowers usually begin opening in midsummer and the show lasts for a month or more.

-FLOWERBEDS AND BORDERS: These brightly colored flowers add excitement to perennial gardens.
+Flowerbeds and Borders: These brightly colored flowers add excitement midsummer perennial gardens.
 Even when the plants are not in bloom, crocosmia's upright foliage adds an attractive vertical element.

-CUTTING GARDENS: Crocosmia is an excellent cut flower.
-Their arching stems and long-lasting, brightly colored blossoms are popular with floral designers.
+Cutting Gardens: Crocosmia is an excellent cut flower.
+The arching stems and long-lasting, brightly colored blossoms are popular with floral designers.
 To ensure you have plenty of stems for cutting, consider planting crocosmia bulbs in a cutting garden or even in a vegetable garden.

-LANDSCAPING: Crocosmia look attractive growing in front of a wall or against a fence.
-They are good companions for ornamental grasses and can be planted among flowering shrubs.
+Landscaping: Crocosmia look attractive growing in front of a wall or against a fence.
+They are good companions for ornamental grasses and can also be planted among flowering shrubs.

 Once the flower clusters are completely spent, cut the stems back to where they meet the foliage and allow the leaves to continue growing.

-Over time, crocosmia often form large clumps and the bulbs may become overcrowded.
+Over time, crocosmia may form large clumps and become overcrowded.
 If this happens, flower production may decrease.
 To restore vigor, dig and divide the clumps in late summer or early fall.